nicholaslws/BSF-projects/SOP/SOP.md

 nut.
 If the tray is still wet, the sieve will not work well.
 Let the tray dry out for a day before assessing it again.

+After sieving, a few measurements for the trays have to be taken.
-After sieving, the weight of the frass and larvae of each tray have to be quantified.
-An additional measurement of prepupae percentage is taken by counting a few samples of larvae.
-The frass goes into the designated frass bins for composting and stored for botany or other gardening interest groups.
-The trays of larvae are added into a large cage and placed in the dark room.
+Firstly, we weigh the frass and residue produced by the tray.
+Next, we weigh the mass of the larvae.
+Lastly, prepupae percentage is estimated by counting a few samples of larvae.
+This is done for a minimum of three random trays per batch (per line per date).
+The frass goes into the designated frass bins for composting or stored for botany or other gardening interest groups.
+The trays of larvae are placed inside a large cage and goes to the dark room.
 Each cage is to have between one to two trays worth of maggots (total \~20,000 per cage).
 Remember to label the cage so that we are able to track the amount of eggs from each cage.

-For very large numbers of trays, we take precise measurements for five trays before aggregating the rest.
+To save some time while retaining data, we sometimes follow the above procedure for the first three trays. but aggregate the rest.
+For the rest of the trays, they are sieved into a red bin and split into an appropriate number of cages based on weight.
+The total amount of frass is also weighed at the end and is entered into the sheets as an average.

 <figure>
 <img src="images/Frass.jpeg" style="width:50.0%" alt="" /><figcaption>Fig 3.
 BSF frass</figcaption>
 </figure>

-Currently (Sep 2020), we are still rebuilding our populations after the circuit breaker.
+Currently (Dec 2020), we are still rebuilding our populations after the circuit breaker.
 When it reaches a point where we have more than enough adult flies, some trays can be harvested earlier for other purposes.